 The beginning was important, though, because the next few years, and the years after that, and the years following those, would all require the same confidence and trust in God’s plan, the same determination to keep Him as the center of their relationship, the same willingness to be honest with and accountable to each other.

-That barely-beginning belonged to my parents, Jerry and Cindy, who are now celebrating 40 years of marriage.
-Forty years that have included better and worse, richer and poorer, and sickness and health, but also always included having, holding, loving, and cherishing.
-During those forty years, they have lived in five different states (and various cities within those states); worked many jobs; served in ministry in some way pretty much constantly, often ministering together (My father has been in music ministry, a youth minister, a home group leader, an elder, and a pastor, with my mother right there beside him all the way); and raised four children, adored nine grandchildren (8 grandsons and a granddaughter by marriage), and welcomed one great-granddaughter.
+That barely-beginning belonged to my parents, Jerry and Cindy, who are now celebrating 43 years of marriage.
+Forty-three years that have included better and worse, richer and poorer, and sickness and health, but also always included having, holding, loving, and cherishing.
+During those forty years, they have lived in five different states (and various cities within those states); worked many jobs; served in ministry in some way pretty much constantly, often ministering together (My father has been in music ministry, a youth minister, a home group leader, an elder, and a pastor, with my mother right there beside him all the way); and raised four children, adored 12 grandchildren (9 grandsons, 1 granddaughter, and 2 granddaughters by marriage), and welcomed one great-granddaughter.

 Some might look at their lives and say it has been nowhere near a fairy tale, and they would be right.